-The Board of Directors proposes to Annual General Meeting the formation of legal reserve amounting to $\in$ 1.976.545,00 i.e. $\in$ 0,50 earnings per share.
-It should be noted that the aforementioned decision is under the approval of the Annual General Meeting of Shareholders.
+The Board of Directors will propose to the Annual General Meeting of the Company's shareholders the distribution of a dividend of 632,494.40 Euros, ie 0.16 Euros per share.
+It should be noted that the above decision is expected to be approved by the Annual Ordinary General Meeting of Shareholders.